ibm-messaging/event-streams-samples/kafka-java-liberty-sample/README.md

-# IBM Event Streams Liberty sample application
+# IBM Event Streams for IBM Cloud Liberty sample application

 This repository holds a sample application that was built using Liberty for Java™.
-The application will interact with an Event Streams service to produce and consume messages.
+The application will interact with an Event Streams for IBM Cloud service to produce and consume messages.

 **Liberty for Java™ applications on IBM Cloud®** are powered by the IBM WebSphere® Liberty Buildpack.
 The Liberty profile is a highly composable, fast-to-start, dynamic application server runtime environment.
 It is part of IBM WebSphere Application Server v8.5.5.

-For more information regarding IBM Event Streams, [see the documentation on IBM Cloud®](https://www.ng.bluemix.net/docs/services/EventStreams/index.html).
+For more information regarding IBM Event Streams for IBM Cloud, [see the documentation on IBM Cloud®](https://www.ng.bluemix.net/docs/services/EventStreams/index.html).

 __Important Note__: This sample creates a topic with one partition on your behalf.
 On the Standard plan, this will incur a fee if the topic does not already exist.